NetworkNerd1337/rcschain/README.md

 ```
 ### 2. Access the web interface:
 - Open HTTP://127.0.0.1:5000 in a browser.
-- Use the UI to upload files, create folders, etc.
+- Use the UI to upload files, create folders, download files, delete files/folders, etc.

 ## Multi-Node Setup